-Your job is not to be like anyone else, not even like those remarkable people who helped changed history or many lives; your job is to be as different from anyone else as you can, because you are you and they are they.
-Be as good as being you as they are at being themselves.
+Your job is not to be like anyone else, not even like those remarkable people who helped changed history or many lives; your job is to be as different from anyone else as you can because you are you and they are they.
+Be as good at being you as they are at being themselves.

-One way to start becoming yourself is by asking yourself not what you expect of life but rather what does life expect you.
-Reality is none of us know when it will be our last day on this planet; statistically in well develop countries you can have a life expectancy of 80, however in certain parts of the world your life expectancy can be as little as mid thirties.
-So you don’t have a lot of time to figure these things up.
+One way to start becoming the real you is by consciously asking yourself not what you expect of life but rather what does life expect you.
+None of us know when it will be our last day on this planet; statistically in well develop countries you can have a life expectancy of 80, however in certain parts of the world your life expectancy can be as little as mid thirties; so you don’t have a lot of time to figure life up.
 Our lives are but a spec in the universe continuum.
 Most of us take our everyday mundane tasks too seriously, allowing stress and other less important things to dictate how our lives are carried that we forget who we are!.

 The other stage during which we are amazing at being ourselves is when we are old.
 When we hit that stage, we realize there is not much time left.
 Everything intensifies, and so we challenge the rules more and we learn to say no.